Samuel Bronston: 1937–1945: Early Hollywood years

 Bronston's second project was City Without Men (1943).
-In 1944, Bronston enticed director Lewis Milestone away from the studio system and signed him to a multi-picture contract to direct independent film projects, which were distributed by United Artists.
-Bronston had also lured exiled French directors René Clair and Julien Duvivier to work for him.
-During the summer of 1944, he acquired the screen rights to Agatha Christie's 1943 play And Then There Were None (which was also performed under the title Ten Little Indians), with Clair hired to direct the film adaptation.
+In 1944, Bronston enticed director Lewis Milestone away from the Hollywood studio system and signed him to a multi-picture contract to direct independent films, which were to be distributed by United Artists.
+Meanwhile, Bronston also had contracted two French directors René Clair and Julien Duvivier, with the intention they would adapt Jack London's other novels, which included The Valley of the Moon, The Star Rover, and The Little Lady of the Big House.
+During the summer of 1944, Bronston acquired the screen rights to Agatha Christie's 1943 play And Then There Were None (which was also performed under the title Ten Little Indians), with Clair hired to direct the film adaptation.

 Meanwhile, Bronston decided to produce a film adaptation of the 1944 book A Walk in the Sun by Harry Brown, after the Zeppo Marx Agency had sent him a copy.
 Bronston subsequently purchased the screen rights to Brown's novel for $15,000.
-Milestone also agreed to direct a film adaptation of Borrowed Night adapted from the Oscar Ray novel.
+Milestone also agreed to direct Borrowed Night, a film adaptation of Oscar Ray's novel.
 In November 1944, United Artists cancelled two of Bronston's projects in development, which included a film adaptation of Edward Chodorov's 1944 play Decision and Final Hour, an original film about munitions manufacturers.
 The former project was dropped due to opposition from the United States Office of War Information (OWI) as the story concerned a returning U.S. war veteran who discovers fascism rampant at home.
 That same month, Duvivier sued Bronston for $395,000, alleging a breach of contract on his two-picture deal.
 Duvivier had been set to direct Decision, in which Bronston agreed to modify the adaptation treatment to secure approval from the OWI.